micheleantonazzi/generic-dataset/README.md

 This library is composed by three main entities:

 * **SampleGenerator:** it is a configurable class that generates **sample classes** according to the programmers' needs.
 This means that the *sample class* is not apriori defined, but it is composed by *SampleGenerator* using the *metaprogramming paradigm*.
 The generated *sample classes* can model a *classification* or a *regression problem*, so the sample label could be an integer, which belongs to a discrete set, or a real number.
 In addition to the label, a sample is characterized by fields (containing the sample data) and the operations to manipulate them.
-* **DatasetDiskManager:** this class is responsible for storing the dataset.
+* **DatasetFolderManager:** this class is responsible for managing a dataset folder.
 It can work with any type of generated sample class.
 * **DataPipeline:** this entity defines an elaboration pipeline to manipulate numpy arrays.
 A pipeline can be executed in CPU or GPU.

 ### Sample class characteristics